-West Africa Adolescent and Youth Sexual and Reproductive Health (AYSRH) Program
+West Africa Adolescent and Youth Sexual and Reproductive Health Program

-Pathfinder works with the Ministries of Health in both Guinea, Burkina Faso, and Niger to support their efforts to develop strategies for adolescent reproductive health.
+Using effective strategies from our work in India and Uganda, Pathfinder works with the Ministries of Health in Burkina Faso, Guinea, and Niger to support their efforts to develop strategies for adolescent reproductive health.
 Subawards are being prepared for local partner organizations to implement community-level activities in both countries.
-In late summer 2013, the team expects to hold a regional technical meeting in which international and local organizations will discuss best practices in adolescent health to explore ideas that may enhance country-level work planning and implementation around reproductive health strategies for youth.

 Today, half the world’s population is under 25.
 This issue of Pathways explores how young mothers like Dorothy are exercising their sexual and reproductive rights—and taking control of their future.